radinshayanfar/gan-tf-flowers/README.md

 ## Training & Inferencing

-Training the models on Google Colab using the notebook is straightforward.
+Training the models in Google Colab using the notebook is straightforward.
 You can also use TensorBoard to monitor generator and discriminator balance during training.
 The following image shows the network in balance (check [here](https://www.mathworks.com/help/deeplearning/ug/monitor-gan-training-progress-and-identify-common-failure-modes.html) for more details and examples).

 ![TensorBoard showing gen and disc scores during training](./images/tensorboard.png)